XR Offloading Across Multiple Time Scales: The Roles of Power, Temperature, and Energy: Introduction

 In the edge offloading literature~\cite{feng2022cost,trinh2022deep}, a common goal is to minimize the incurred cost, which means maximizing the amount of computation performed locally.
-Pursuing this goal requires accurately modeling and properly evaluating {\em all} effects of local computation across multiple time scales: \begin{itemize} \item \textit{short-term}, the (instantaneous) power required for local processing must remain within the device's thermal design power (TDP); \item \textit{medium-term}, the device's temperature must stay below $43$~°C, the threshold beyond which low-temperature burns may occur~\cite{Rupp2024}; \item \textit{long-term}, the energy consumption must not exceed the available battery capacity over the period of interest. \end{itemize} Wearables are unique among other mobile devices in that {\em all} the three time scales are equally relevant.
+Pursuing this goal requires accurately modeling and properly evaluating {\em all} effects of local computation across multiple time scales: \begin{itemize} \item \textit{short-term}, the (instantaneous) power required for local processing must remain within the device's thermal design power (TDP); \item \textit{medium-term}, the device's temperature must stay below $43$~°C, the threshold beyond which low-temperature burns may occur~\cite{Rupp2024}; \item \textit{long-term}, the energy consumption must not exceed the available battery capacity over the period of interest. \end{itemize}

+Wearables are unique among other mobile devices in that {\em all} the three time scales are equally relevant.
 While for other devices a metric may raise more concerns than the others, e.g., battery life for smartphones or power for laptops, XR wearables must concurrently respect all metrics to ensure user safety and sustained operation.
 This multi-timescale sensitivity necessitates more sophisticated offloading decisions.
+However, most of the state-of-the-art approaches fail to properly and jointly account for all relevant time scales, which results in suboptimal -- and potentially infeasible -- offloading decisions.
+Similarly, many works focus on average performance, e.g., the expected values of target metrics; however, this is often not adequate for demanding services like XR.

-In this paper, we tackle the challenge of edge offloading for XR wearables with the goal of {\em (i)} minimizing task offloading to reduce cost, while {\em (ii)} satisfying power, thermal, and energy constraints with a tunable level of confidence.
-To this end, Sec.~\ref{sec:deterministic} presents a comprehensive system model that captures how offloading decisions affect power consumption, temperature, and battery level of XR wearables.
-Sec.~\ref{sec:stationary} introduces our solution called TAO (Temperature-Aware Offloading), leveraging our model to make high-quality offloading decisions under uncertain, stochastic demand for XR services.
+In this paper, we tackle the challenge of edge offloading for XR wearables with the goal of {\em (i)} minimizing task offloading , while {\em (ii)} satisfying power, thermal, and energy constraints with a tunable level of confidence.
+To this end, Sec.~\ref{sec:deterministic} presents a system model capturing how offloading decisions affect power consumption, temperature, and battery level of XR wearables.
+Sec.~\ref{sec:stationary} introduces our solution TAO (Temperature-Aware Offloading), leveraging our model to make high-quality offloading decisions under uncertain, stochastic demand for XR services.
 Sec.~\ref{sec:peva} presents a performance evaluation of TAO, comparing it against state-of-the-art methods.
-The results show that TAO is uniquely capable of respecting all system constraints, most notably, the critical $43$~°C temperature limit.